svt/staticsrv/README.md

 #     	enables serving of fallback file (index.html) for any missing file
 #   -enable-metrics
 #     	enable scraping application metrics
-#   -enable-request-logs
+#   -enable-access-log
-#     	enable request log from the server to stdout
+#     	enable access log to see all requests to your server to stderr
 #   -metrics-addr string
 #     	network interface to expose for serving prometheus metrics (default "0.0.0.0:9090")
 #   -metrics-path string